Skip to Content

 Experience.
 Commitment.
 Results.
 A Trusted Firm With a Proven Track Record

-In the modern era, the advent of rideshare services like Uber and Lyft has revolutionized the way people travel, providing convenient and affordable transportation options.
-However, with the rise in popularity of these services, a new concern has emerged: rideshare accidents.
-Daytona Beach, FL, with its bustling tourism industry and active community, has seen its fair share of rideshare accidents.
+In the modern era, rideshare services like Uber and Lyft have revolutionized people's travel, offering convenient and affordable transportation options.
+However, with the rise in popularity of these services, a concern has emerged: rideshare accidents.
+With its bustling tourism industry and active community, Daytona Beach, FL, has seen its fair share of rideshare accidents.
 Navigating the complexities of determining liability, understanding insurance coverage, and seeking compensation after a rideshare accident can be overwhelming.

-Determining liability in a car accident that involved an Uber, Lyft, or another form of ridesharing taxi has often proven difficult for the injured parties.
-If you have been in such an accident, you likely have a complicated case ahead of you in pursuit of compensation.
+Determining liability in a car accident involving an Uber, Lyft, or another ridesharing taxi has proven difficult for injured parties.
+If you have been in such a situation, you likely have a complex process ahead of you in pursuit of compensation.

-Rather than going it alone and spending countless hours trying to interpret liability law, place your faith in Politis & Matovina, P.A. and our Port Orange Uber accident attorneys.
+Rather than going it alone and spending countless hours trying to interpret liability law, place your trust in Politis & Matovina, P.A. and our Port Orange Uber accident attorneys.

 Reasons people choose our injury law firm for legal guidance: